-You probably have a full-time job or you’re running a business on your own — working anywhere from 10 to 12 hours a day.
+You probably have a full-time job or you’re running your own business — working 10 to 14 hours a day.

-After a long day and gruelling day at work, you get back home and rush to your trading platform.
+After a grueling day at work, you go home and rush to your trading platform.

-You try to scalp the markets for a few pips here and there while having dinner in front of your monitor.
+You scalp the markets for a few pips while having dinner in front of your monitor.

-The next thing you know, you’re feeling the heat as your position is trading against you — and your losses are slowly getting larger.
+Before you know it, you’re feeling the heat as your position is moving against you — and your losses are getting LARGER.

-So you decided to take the loss and head for bed.
-The next day you wake up for work and rinse repeat the process all over again.
+The next day, you wake up for work and rinse repeat the process over again.

 And all these while you miss the opportunity to spend time with your family and friends.

-If you have a full-time job, you shouldn’t day trade or scalp the markets — that’s a surefire way to kill your relationship and mental health.
+If you have a full-time job, don’t day trade or scalp the markets — it’s a sure way to kill your relationships and mental health.

 You don’t have this most important thing in trading

 Trading is having proper risk management.